 - compose an understandable and presentable report of research results.

-The Master of Science program in epidemiology requires at least 39 s.h. of graduate credit and is offered with or without thesis.
-Students who choose to complete the degree without thesis are required to pass a comprehensive examination.
-All students must maintain a cumulative grade-point average (GPA) of at least 3.00.
+The Master of Science in epidemiology requires at least 39 s.h. of graduate credit and is offered with or without thesis.
+Students who choose to complete the degree without thesis must satisfy a final examination requirement; see the following section titled "Master's Final Examination for the MS Without Thesis."
+All students must maintain a Graduate College program grade-point average of at least 3.00.
 Those who receive a grade of C in 7 s.h. of coursework may be dismissed from the program.

-The Master of Science with a major in epidemiology requires the following coursework.
+The Master of Science in epidemiology requires the following coursework.

 Core Courses

-Students must take CPH:7270 Principles of Scholarly Integrity: Public Health during their first year in the fall semester (enroll for 0 s.h.) and in the spring semester (enroll for 1 s.h.).
-They must retake CPH:7270 if they completed the course more than four years ago or if they have changed degree programs.
+Students must retake CPH:7270 Principles of Scholarly Integrity: Public Health if they completed the course more than four years ago or if they changed degree programs.

 Course # | Title | Hours |